+As of December 31, 2016, we had three investments in two portfolio companies that were on non-accrual status.
+One of the two portfolio companies on non-accrual status was in default due to failure to pay its outstanding principal balance of \$2.9 million due upon the maturity of its two loans, while the other portfolio company on non-accrual status was in default due to failure to pay its required quarterly interest payments.
+Our Advisers are currently working with the borrowers to maximize recovery of the amounts borrowed.
+As of December 31, 2016, these three investments on non-accrual status comprised approximately 0.2% of the total investment portfolio at fair value and 0.8% of the total investment portfolio at cost.
 As of December 31, 2015, we had three investments in two portfolio companies that were on non-accrual status.
-One of the two portfolio companies on non-accrual status was in default due to failure to pay its outstanding principal balance of \$3.4 million due upon the maturity of its two loans.
-The other portfolio company on non-accrual status was in default due to failure to pay its required quarterly interest payment and due to declaring bankruptcy in the fourth quarter of 2015.
-Our Advisers are currently working with the borrowers to maximize recovery of the amounts borrowed.
-As of December 31, 2015, these three investments on non-accrual status comprised approximately 0.4% of the total investment portfolio at fair value and 1.3% of the total investment portfolio at cost.
-As of December 31, 2014, we had two investments in one portfolio company that were on non-accrual status.
-These two investments on non-accrual status comprised approximately 0.4% of the total investment portfolio at fair value and 0.8% of the total investment portfolio at cost.
-None of our investments were in default as of December 31, 2014.
-For those investments in which S&P credit ratings are available, approximately 55.2% of the portfolio, the portfolio had a weighted average effective credit rating of B.
+These two investments on non-accrual status comprised approximately 0.4% of the total investment portfolio at fair value and 1.3% of the total investment portfolio at cost.
+For those investments in which S&P credit ratings are available, approximately 47.7% of the portfolio, the portfolio had a weighted average effective credit rating of B as of December 31, 2016.